Gastroenteritis: Causes, Symptoms and Treatment

 Prevention of Gastroenteritis

-• Proper hand-washing with soap and water after using the toilet or changing baby's nappies, after tobacco smoking and after handling animals.
+• Proper handwashing with soap and water is recommended after using the toilet or changing a baby's nappies, after smoking tobacco, and after handling animals.

-• Do not use raw and cooked foods with the kitchen appliances unless they have been properly washed after each use.
+• Only use raw and cooked foods with the kitchen appliances if they have been adequately washed after each use.

 • Breastfeeding babies instead of using substitute milk formula